eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 Domain View
 ===========

-Now that we have both our publisher and subscriber in execution, we can check the configurtion of the DDS network that has just been created.
+Now that we have both our publisher and subscriber in execution, we can check the configuration of the DDS network that has just been created.
 Click on *Domain View* in the :ref:`chart_panel_index` to open the Domain display.
-In this tab, we can see a graph describing the structure of our network: our single Host contains our sinlge User, which in turn contains both our Processes.
+In this tab, we can see a graph describing the structure of our network: our single Host contains our single User, which in turn contains both our Processes.
 Each Process is related to one of our Participants, either the publisher or the subscriber.
 It's easy to distinguish them in this view: with the vertical line representing our Topic, the publisher contains the DataWriter, represented with an arrow that feeds into the Topic, while the subscriber contains the DataReader, represented with an arrow coming from the Topic.

-Since weŕe not going to be using this Tab anymore, click on the *X* to return to the :code:`New Tab` view.
+Since we're not going to be using this Tab anymore, click on the *X* to return to the :code:`New Tab` view.

 .. figure:: /rst/figures/screenshots/usage_example/Domain_view.png
     :align: center